Looking for the Best Bohol Tourist Spots?!

 Kinahugan Falls is one of the most off-the-beaten-path waterfalls in Bohol.
 A short five-minute hike along a jungle trail to Kinahugan Falls is a worthy adventure.

 Kinahugan Falls is located in Jagna.
-From Anda, it’s s a 37km drive that takes approximately 50 minutes and the entrance is free.
+From Anda, it’s s a 37km drive that takes approximately 50 minutes and the entrance is 10 pesos per person.

 The trek to Kinahugan Falls from the parking lot takes no more than five minutes down a narrow dirt trail that can be quite slippery so take your time through this section.